 - How should I version my BIDS App?

-- What if I would like to release a new version of a BIDS App, but the pipeline version is the same - I only changed the runscript or the Dockerfile?
+- I want to release a new version of a BIDS App, but the pipeline version is the same?

 - Where should I describe changes between versions?

 - How can I check a version of a container I have available locally?

 - How can I download a particular version of a BIDS App?

 Have a look at the example BIDS App repository.
 A minimalist example of a BIDS App consisting of a Dockerfile and a simple entry point script (written in this case in Python) accepting the standard BIDS Apps command line arguments.

 Which container should I use to start building my BIDS App?